joelelmercarlson/about/README.md

 # Joel E Carlson Consulting

-Joel E Carlson Consulting provides information technology services in the industries of health care, energy, investment banking, and technology.
+The Consultancy provides information technology services in the industries of health care, energy, investment banking, and technology.
 The Company is especially strong in health care industries providing services such as AI, Cloud Modernization, and Automation.

 # About

-The Company's approach combines the deep technical expertise that enterprises demand with the agility to stay ahead of the technology curve.
+The Consultancy's approach combines the deep technical expertise that enterprises demand with the agility to stay ahead of the technology curve.
 The team have over 30 years of successful Open Source Software deployed in the most mission-critical enterprises.
 Our focus is on what